Cockatrice/Cockatrice/.github/PULL_REQUEST_TEMPLATE.md

-## How does this solve the issue?
+## What will change with this Pull Request?
+- this
+- and this

 ## Screenshots
-(drag & drop image files directly to the description!)
+*(drag & drop image files directly to the description!)*